alanng0000/Doc/Doc/Execute/System/Memory/a.md

 Address starts from 0.
 Address increments 1 for each next address.
 The last address is 2^64 - 1.
 Address refers to one byte in the addressable store.
 The first byte is at address 0.
-For any byte A, the next byte is at address that is address of A added with 1.
+For any byte A that is not the byte at last address, the next byte is at address that is address of A added with 1.
 The byte at last address has no next byte because there is no next address.